 LDAC's Hi-Res marketing does not stack up, and the 330kbps setting is worse than SBC.

 Speaking of high-frequency content, let’s loop back to the point about noise floor.
 A second test throwing more high-frequency harmonics into the mix seems to stimulate LDAC into action above 20kHz.
 In other words, the codec appears to save on bandwidth by ignoring frequency bands that don’t contain any content, much like MP3 and AAC.
+It makes sense: why on Earth would you care about stuff that isn’t getting sent over anyway?

 We see that the noise floor increases even further at higher frequencies.
 By 15kHz, the results are notably worse than CD quality, let alone Hi-Res.
 The graph above compares the result to the ESS SABRE 9218P DAC output from the LG V30+ smartphone.
 Although the V30+ suffers from some notable harmonic distortion, we can clearly see a constant noise floor that’s substantially quieter than Sony’s LDAC.
 Even at 990kbps, LDAC is a long way off matching the capabilities of 24-bit/96kHz wired equivalents.